albertodesouza/genomics/neural_longevity_dataset/README.md

 ## 4. Configuration File

-The YAML configuration stays in the repository (e.g., `~/genomics/longevity_config.yaml`).
+The YAML configuration is in the `configs/` directory (e.g., `configs/default.yaml`).
+You can also use absolute paths to reference config files from the genomics repository.
 Below is a minimal template illustrating the required sections:

 ```yaml
 project: